Department of English

 Students must complete elective credit to complete the 120 credit hour degree.
 For those students interested in teaching at the middle level (grades 6-8), it is recommended that they complete coursework in a second content area (e.g., English, mathematics, life or physical science) to become highly qualified to teach an additional content area.
 Finally, students should consider taking education courses that will support them to become better teachers including, but not limited to, topics such as literacy, technology, understanding and collaborating with families.

-Acceptance into the Bachelor of Arts in English Education (K-8) is contingent upon admission to USM and successful completion of the University's writing and mathematics proficiency requirements.
+Acceptance into the Bachelor of Arts in English with a K-8 teacher certification track is contingent upon admission to USM and successful completion of the University's writing and mathematics proficiency requirements.
 Other acceptance criteria include a minimum 3.0 GPA and experience working with children.
 No more than 60 credits can be transferred into the program.

 Students must maintain a high level of academic achievement.
 Minimum academic requirements to remain in the program are as follows: